-How To Build An Audience From Scratch
+How Authors Can Build An Audience From Scratch

 This year I started my first garden - it’s something that I’ve always wanted to do.
 I was excited!
 I went to the nursery to pick out flowers, vegetable plants, herbs, soil and anything else I thought I might need.
 When I got home, I dug on in and started planting.

 Well, come to find out I should have done a little more research.
 Little did I know there was a lot of prep work that I overlooked because I wanted to get those plants growing.
 How hard can it be?
-You did a hole, plant it and you’er done, right?
+You did a hole, plant it and you’re done, right?

 Sadly, I found out I was wrong - very wrong.
 There was a process, a timeframe that worked best for each plant, locations that needed to be taken into consideration and much more.
 What could have been an amazing garden turned out to be a bit of a mess.

 The same can be said about building an audience.
 So many times we jump in without laying the groundwork or making sure that we have all of our ducks in a row.